arbitrary-256/IMP/README.md

 [](#build-cross-platform)

 [ToC](#table-of-contents 'Return to Table of Contents')
-### Running `yarn bundle` on multiple platforms
+### Running `yarn tart-bundle` on multiple platforms

-You can run `yarn bundle` on multiple OSes and produce the installer on each of them.
+You can run `yarn tart-bundle` on multiple OSes and produce the installer on each of them.
 We recommend automating this process with [GitHub Actions](https://github.com/actions/) for ease of use and to lower processor load on developer machines.

 [ToC](#table-of-contents 'Return to Table of Contents')
 ### Using GitHub Actions

 You can use [Tauri Actions](https://github.com/tauri-apps/tauri-action) to easily build for linux, macOS, and Windows.
-Fundamentally, this is just a way to run `yarn bundle` on multiple OSes at once on GitHub's servers.
+Fundamentally, this is just a way to run `yarn tart-bundle` on multiple OSes at once on GitHub's servers.

 [ToC](#table-of-contents 'Return to Table of Contents')